Iterative Methods for Vecchia-Laplace Approximations for Latent Gaussian Process Models: Experiments using simulated data

 In the following, we compare the runtime to calculate marginal likelihoods of the different methods.
 We consider sample sizes ranging from $n=1'000$ up to $n=200'000$ and evaluate the likelihood at the true covariance parameters.

 The results in Figure \ref{fig:runtime} show that the iterative methods have the smallest runtime for all sample sizes $n \geq 2000$.
 For large $n$'s, e.g., $n=20'000$ and $n=50'000$, iterative methods are faster than Cholesky-based calculations by approximately one order of magnitude.
 GPVecchia has the second-fastest runtime for large sample sizes but is slower than the iterative methods.

-In Table \ref{table:runtime20000}, we additionally report the average runtime for estimating covariance parameters on data with $n=20'000$ as done in Section \ref{param_est}.
-Iterative-VL is more than ten times faster than both Cholesky-VL and GPVecchia.
+In Table \ref{table:runtime20000}, we also report the average runtime for estimating covariance parameters on data with $n=20'000$ as done in Section \ref{param_est}.
+Iterative-VL is more than seventeen times faster than GPVecchia and approximately six times faster than Cholesky-VL.